Carlos Latuff: Themes

+Latuff's work has also been critical of the US military action in Iraq and in Afghanistan.
+He began to publish his work on the web from the earliest stages of the invasion.

 Since the end of 2010, he has been engaged in producing cartoons about the Arab Spring in which he sided with the revolutionaries.
+His cartoons on the Egyptian Revolution of 2011 were enlarged and carried by the Egyptian demonstrators.
 After the victory of revolutions in Tunisia, Egypt and Libya his cartoons about these countries have focused on the menace of counter-revolution or Western interference.
 Some of his cartoons have been displayed in mass demonstrations in Arab countries.

 Allegations of antisemitism

-The profile gained by Latuff's cartoons has led to accusations of antisemitism.
-Adam Levick, a writer for the Jerusalem Center for Public Affairs, alleged that the cartoons contained antisemitism and antisemitic motifs.
-Ian Black of The Guardian opined in 2008 that Latuff was uninhibited in his utilization of "judeophobic stereotypes in the service of the anti-globalisation movement."

-In 2002 the Swiss-based Holocaust survivors organization Aktion Kinder des Holocaust sued the Indymedia of Switzerland on the charge of antisemitism for publishing Latuff's cartoon titled We are all Palestinians series in their website, which depicted a Jewish boy in the Warsaw Ghetto saying: "I am Palestinian."
+In 2002 the Swiss-based Holocaust survivors' organization Aktion Kinder des Holocaust sued the Indymedia of Switzerland on the charge of antisemitism for publishing Latuff's cartoon titled We are all Palestinians series in their website, which depicted a Jewish boy in the Warsaw Ghetto saying: "I am Palestinian."
 The criminal proceedings were suspended by Swiss court.

-In their 2003 Annual Report, the Stephen Roth Institute compared Latuff's cartoons of Ariel Sharon to "the antisemitic caricatures of Philipp Rupprecht in Julius Streicher's Der Stürmer."
-The SRI also complained over a cartoon showing Argentinian revolutionary Che Guevara in a Palestinian keffiyeh.

-In December 2006, Latuff gained the joint-second prize for his cartoon comparing the West Bank barrier with the Nazi concentration camps at the Iranian International Holocaust Cartoon Competition showing an Arab male as an inmate.
-Latuff's entry was described as "Holocaust inversion," a "motif" of antisemitism, by Manfred Gerstenfeld.

-Joel Kotek, a professor at Belgium's Free University of Brussels, in his book Cartoons and Extremism calls Latuff "the contemporary Drumont of the internet."
-Journalist Édouard Drumont was the founder of the Antisemitic League of France.
 Eddy Portnoy, in The Forward, reviewing the book in 2008, wrote that Latuff's material is "often terribly obnoxious... but it is a stretch to categorize his cartoons as antisemitic."

-British author Dave Rich has described Latuff's cartoons as regularly using anti-Semitic imagery.
-In 2015, the Middle East Monitor (MEMO) campaign group used one of Latuff's cartoons comparing Israel to Nazi Germany which also made use of a Jewish or Zionist octopus, an anti-semitic trope.
+Rusi Jaspal cited Latuff as an example of political cartoonists who "make use of existing anti-Semitic social representations (e.g., that Jews are evil) in order to derogate Israelis."
+German historian Juliane Wetzel wrote in 2017 that Latuff "employs classic antisemitic motifs in order to discredit Israel" in his cartoons.
+Cary Nelson analyzed a cartoon of Latuff's depicting a distressed Palestinian woman facing a line of large coronaviruses, captioned "Israel and coronavirus unite against occupied native Palestinians", as an example of antisemitic conspiracism related to the COVID-19 pandemic.
+Israeli cartoonist Michel Kichka described Latuff in 2012 as "a good cartoonist, not very subtle.
+And a well-know antisemite."
+British scholar of antisemitism David Hirsh also identified Latuff as an antisemite, in 2015.

+In 2010, the Israeli embassy in Egypt sent a complaint to an Egyptian newspaper that published a cartoon by Latuff depicting the Gaza Freedom Flotilla "being grabbed by an octopus carrying an Israeli flag with a Nazi swastika in place of the Star of David symbol."
+A spokeswoman for the embassy described it as an antisemitic caricature.